Singapore Pro Wrestling: SPW Southeast Asian Championship

 The SPW Southeast Asian Championship is the regional championship, and the primary and most prestigious title of the Singapore Pro Wrestling promotion.
-There have been a total of 10 reigns shared between 6 different champions.
-The current champion is Da Butcherman, who won the title for the first time on 8 November 2024.
+There have been a total of 12 reigns shared between 8 different champions.
+The current champion is Tetsuya Naito, who won the title for the first time on 28 November 2025.
 Tang was also the inaugural champion, and is the only wrestler to have held the title more than once.
 Tang has the record for having the record for the longest reign at 826 days and the most reigns at 5.